OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/create-virtual-python-environment.md

 </p>

 #### Dectivate your Python virtual environment
-You deactivate your environment using the command below:
+If you need to change to a different environment, you can deactivate your current environment using the command below:
 ```
 deactivate
 ```